openstack/horizon/doc/source/contributor/ref/tables.rst

   .. seealso::

-    For usage information, tips & tricks and more examples check out the :doc:`DataTables Topic Guide </topics/tables>`.
+    For usage information, tips & tricks and more examples check out the :ref:`topics-datatables`.

 DataTable
 =========